bloodmc/GriefDefenderDoc/docs/guide/permissions.md

 icon: condition
 ---

-If you want to have a quickstart, apply ```griefdefender.user.*``` to your players and both ```griefdefender.user.*``` and ```griefdefender.admin.*``` to your staff/admins.
+Grant ```griefdefender.user.*``` to your players and both ```griefdefender.user.*``` and ```griefdefender.admin.*``` to your staff/admins then deny permissions you do NOT want.

-It is recommended to use the base permission nodes above, and if you want a more fine control read all permissions below and deny accordingly.

 ### IMPORTANT
 :warning:

+If you do NOT grant the permission nodes above and instead grant singular permission nodes, you will not be supported as this goes against our recommendation.
 If you alter any admin permissions while in-game, make sure you run `/gdreload` as GD caches various permissions for performance gains.
 Wildcard permission ```*``` is currently not supported.
 Use ```griefdefender.user.*``` and ```griefdefender.admin.*``` for admins instead.

 As GD makes heavy use of LP's `default` group, the following MUST be setup properly or GD will not function properly

-- All non-griefdefender LP groups are inheriting the `default` group.
+- All non-griefdefender LP groups have a path in inheritance to the `default` group.
 - The `default` group is inheriting GD's delivered groups : `griefdefender_claim, griefdefender_default, griefdefender_definition, griefdefender_option, griefdefender_override`
 - The `default` group is NOT disabled.
 LP strongly recommends to never disable this group.
 See https://luckperms.net/wiki/Default-Groups